 Note: This blog post is the first in a four-part series exploring how Root Capital measures our impact and that of our clients on farming communities around the world.
+Read parts two, three, and four.

 Why do we measure impact?